 Because the buyer of the REC gets to claim that power as part of its energy, Idaho Power does not represent that electricity produced by this resource mix is being delivered to our retail customers.
 We do support these alternate energy sources, and we pass along that credit to the organizations that buy the RECs from us.
 Each REC is tracked to ensure it’s used only once.

 Some states require that a minimum amount of the electricity each utility delivers to its customers comes from renewable energy.
 Idaho Power does not currently have such a requirement.
+Oregon requires 5-10% of Oregon customers’ energy to be renewable.
+Idaho does not have a renewable energy requirement.

 REC prices depend on many factors including: